Bed Stage Altar

 BedStageAltar aims to create a break from the growing exhaustion of a capitalist approach to art-making by celebrating the vulnerable nature of live performance, which thrives on risk, reward, and failure.
 Over thirty two hours, we will gather with no other motivation than to partake in and bear witness to each embodied release, task, and ritual.
 The event prompts a reminder to live in our breath, fingertips, and toes, just as much as in our pressurised and often traumatised twenty-first century minds.

 As day turns to night and the city awakes again, each performance transitions into the next, creating an extended atmosphere of connection and gratitude.
 By holding and uplifting a range of practising artists at different stages of their careers, the event aims to strengthen networks through sharing and collaboration in an accessible space.
-The featured works span a dynamic range of performance-based practices, each exploring the intricate relationships between identity, body, environment, and materiality:
+The featured works span a dynamic range of performance-based practices, each exploring the intricate relationships between identity, body, environment, and materiality.

 Frankie Millar (Te Arawa, Whakatōhea) and Jieying Cai (Ganzhou) present Hangi, a response to the poem "Sharing Our Stories", in the pukapuka Toikupu (poetry book) The Ani Waaka room nā Debbie Broughton.

+We share our traditions, we kōrero paki as tangata tiriti and tangata whenua.
+Over traditional kai that are wrapped in hangi leaves, bamboo leaves and lowered, steamed and eaten.
 Jieying takes inspiration from zongzi (粽⼦子, a glutinous rice filling wrapped in bamboo leaves often filled with meat or 蜜枣 jujube dates.
 The people made 粽⼦子 to feed the fishes in the rivers during dragon boat festival in China because they didn’t want Qu Yuan’s body remains to be eaten in the river.
 In the hopes of making zongzi, throwing them in the river and drumming of the dragon boats, they were scared away.
 Jieying grew up by zhangshui 章⽔水河 and gangshui贡⽔水河.
 The two rivers zhang and gang intersect to form 赣州 and it was very customary to watch the dragon boats drum past the river and make zongzi.
 Frankie takes inspiration from hāngi.
 Customarily wrapped in harakeke leaves, this performance would take on a more contemporary space of hāngi.
 I remember going to my marae for the first time at 6 years old and seeing my uncles pack soaking wet woollen blankets and sheets on cages of meat and kūmara.
 Keeping them warm and free of dirt.
 Kai is the common strand between both cultures, creating community and a gathering space for both tangata tiriti and tangata whenua.

-Zody Takurua’s Huka Mai Te Ra is a developmental body of work that explores the trisectional realities of existing as Half-Caste Takatāpui in Aotearoa.
+Zody Takurua’s Huka Mai Te Rā is a developmental body of work that explores the trisectional realities of existing as Half-Caste Takatāpui in Aotearoa.
 Written and performed by Zody Mārino Takurua (Nga Rauru) and Chris Girven (Ngati Kahungungu, Te Wairoa), this work is a collaborative culmination of both artists' lived experiences.
 Within these writings, you are invited and encouraged to examine how your own lived realities exist as reflections or discourse with that of the performers.

 The Doll’s Gateway Bed transforms the gallery into a stage for an improvisational, ritualistic performance that blurs the boundaries between public and private spaces.
 The Doll’s actions invite the audience to witness the quiet rituals of rest and the intimacy of a transient existence.